Skip to contents

-SAGE with conditional sampling (features are marginalized conditionally).
-Uses ARF by default for conditional marginalization.
+SAGE with conditional sampling (features are "marginalized" conditionally).
+Uses ARFSampler as default ConditionalSampler.

 Super classes